jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab6_Modeling Registers and Counters .md

  Q <= D;
 endmodule
 ```
-Notice that this is similar to a simple D Flip-flop with multiple data port.
+Notice that this is similar to a simple D Flip-flop with multiple data ports.

 The simple register will work where the information needs to be registered every clock cycle.
 However,
-there are situations where the register content should be updated only when certain condition occurs.
+there are situations where the registered content should be updated only when a certain condition occurs.
 For
 example, a status register in a computer system gets updated only when certain instructions are
 executed.
-In such case, a register clocking should be controlled using a control signal.
+In such a case, a register clocking should be controlled using a control signal.
 Such registers will
-have a clock enable pin.
-A model of such register is given below.
+have a clock-enabled pin.
+A model of such a register is given below.

 ```verilog